astropy/astropy-tutorials/tutorials/dev.rst

 bugfix releases like 2.0.3, etc. With each release, we update the pinned versions of the global dependency files (``conda-envirionment.yml`` for Anaconda and ``pip-requirements.txt`` for pip).

+To actually update the version, modify the ``metadata.cfg`` at the root of this repository with the new version.
+This is the version number that will be shown in the sphinx builds.

 Marking a cell with an intentional error
 ----------------------------------------